fernflower/django_steps/readme.md

-A blog-like django-based website (Python 2, Django 1.6.5)
+A blog-like bottle-based website in a container (Python 2, Bottle framework, nginx)

 ## Installation